LasseHels/frigg/README.md

   # deleting for that run.
   #
   # Must be at least 1 if set.
 Omit this option for unlimited deletions.
 Use 'dry: true' if you want Frigg to delete
   # no dashboards at all.
+This option has no effect on dry runs.
   #
   # Optional.
   max_deletions: 10